 Student Story: My NASA Experience

 Victoria is an A-Level Physics student at Cherwell College Oxford.
-Recently she took part in a NASA course - this is her story:
+Recently she took part in a NASA course, and she has kindly shared her story with us:

 One of the experiments we did symbolised a spaceship Mars landing.
 We were given an egg, an A4 piece of paper, a string, a balloon, and a cup.
 Our aim was for the egg to survive a drop from a 4-storey building.
 The best part though was at the end, when we got to throw the eggs, many of which jumped out of the cup and exploded on the ground.